markdias/coral_portfolio/README.md

 current dataset to `frontend/src/data/defaultData.js`.

 The admin studio now includes a contact editor.
 You can add email, phone numbers, or any URL and the frontend will infer a matching icon automatically when visitors browse the contact section.
-A collapsible font manager at the top of the dashboard lets you pick from curated typefaces and apply them to individual text fields across the Home, About, Portfolio, and Contact sections in one pass.
+The dashboard adopts a WordPress-style layout with a persistent sidebar—pick any section in the left rail to load its tools into the main workspace on the right.
+A collapsible typography manager now lives in its own navigation section so you can apply curated typefaces to individual text fields across the Home, About, Portfolio, and Contact sections in one pass.

 ### Image protection tools